All Episodes

 Blacks are not owned by white folks anymore.

-Martha Reeves, another council member said whoever runs the zoo should have an understanding with the city council, and it was not clear what the actual agreement was.
+Martha Reeves, another council member, said, whoever runs the zoo should have an understanding with the city council, and it was not clear what the actual agreement was.

 It was never completed.

-So I don't know what apparently the zoo is got some uh got some problems up there.
+Apparently, the zoo has got some problems up there.

 Yeah, I was wondering.

-Uh Mike in Washington, welcome to the EIB network, sir.
+Mike in Washington, welcome to the EIB network, sir.

 Great to have you with us.

-Uh uh, it was once said that a tiger is a tiger is a tiger.
+It was once said that a tiger is a tiger is a tiger.

-Uh well uh I've I've tried to answer that.
+Well, I've tried to answer that.

-Uh what can I tell you that I haven't already said uh why would they spend this amount of money to blow us up when they could just put a bomb in a container at a port they already own in some other part of the world and ship it in?
+Why would they spend this amount of money to blow us up when they could just put a bomb in a container at a port they already own in some other part of the world and ship it in?

-Well, they can always uh get more money.
+Well, they can always get more money.

 That's the thing.